Unclaimed Baggage Center: History

 In 1970, Scottsboro, Alabama insurance salesman Doyle Owens heard from a bus driver friend on ham radio that the Trailways buses had too much unclaimed luggage to deal with.
 Owens became inspired to buy and sell the luggage, so he drove a borrowed pickup truck and got the bags from Washington D.C.
-He did not sell airline luggage 1978, when he formed his first airline deal with Eastern Airlines.
+He did not sell airline luggage until 1978, when he formed his first airline deal with Eastern Airlines.
 He then began partnerships with the rest of the United States domestic airlines.

 In 1995, Doyle sold the store to son Bryan Owens and wife Sharon, who expanded the storefront to its current size, the length of a city block, and introduced a museum and cafe.
 Oprah featured Unclaimed Baggage in 1995, bringing it national attention.

-Doyle Owens died on December 3, 2016 at the age of 85.
+Doyle Owens died on December 3, 2016, at the age of 85.

 In 2024, Leanne Morgan visited Unclaimed Baggage and shared her experience on TikTok.